vahlers/hsh-cubevis-frontend-public/docs/README.md

 If the filename-pattern changes, the `filePathPattern` property has to be adjusted as well.

 And that's all!
 The new dimension should now appear in the application.

+## Selected visualization techniques

+This section provides a brief overview of why we chose each visualization technique.

+### Parallel Coordinates

+The parallel coordinate system is one of the few ways to represent multidimensional data in a meaningful way.
+By coloring each line of the chart, it is additionally possible to see groupings or patterns in the data.
+Therefore, on the one hand, the parallel coordinate system is intended to provide an overview of the data, but on the other hand, it is also intended to be a decision-making aid for the selection of suitable filters.

+Since the range of functions of the parallel coordinates was only partially sufficient, along each axis still another button was implemented for ascending and/or descending sorting.

+Due to the iceberg condition, the effect we hoped for from the parallel coordinates is only partially effective.
+Details of this problem are documented [here](parcoords-comparison.md).

+### Charts View

+The main advantage of the charts view is the extensibility.
+It is possible to create a new visualization component and add it to the charts view.
+A fourth page in the slider view will be created automatically.

+-   Bar chart
+    -   The bar chart gives a good overview of the distribution of anomaly values for a single dimension.
+-   Heat Map
+    -   A heat map is useful to contrast two dimensions and additionally represent the anomaly value by a color scale.
+Humans have trouble visually processing more than two dimensions - so we opted for a two-dimensional representation.
+By using the filter step view it is possible to switch between the dimensions.
+-   Box Plot
+    -   With the help of the box plot it is possible to visualize the scatter around the expected value of a dimension.

 ## Impacts of the iceberg data model on the parallel coordinates diagram